vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 /service_manager #
 ```

-## Disclosure
+## Responsible Disclosure

-These findings have been disclosed to Cradlepoint on 2023-01-05.
+These *findings* have been disclosed to Cradlepoint on 2023-01-05.